 - Call: Your plan's financial professional can help you assess your financial situation.
-Refer to your quarterly account statement or ask your employer for your financial professional's contact information. - Click: Visit ICanRetire.com by clicking the link at the top right of your account home page to get an action plan that matches your retirement style and then explore articles and tools that can help you make sense of retirement planning.
+Refer to your quarterly account statement, visit capitalgroup.com/participant/planpremier or ask your employer to obtain your financial professional's contact information. - Click: Visit ICanRetire.com by clicking the link at the top right of your account home page to get an action plan that matches your retirement style and then explore articles and tools that can help you make sense of retirement planning.